chain4travel/camino-messenger-protocol/proto/buf.md

 In the gRPC metadata you can specify your messageID, from and to wallet addresses, so that the payload remains untouched and encrypted from P2P.
 You'll also find latency and processing time stamps of the different hops in the metadata, which gives you transparency and helps with troubleshooting.

-The `tcm` directory represents the core of our protocol definitions, under which you will find Main Message Types and Nested Messages.
+The `cmp` directory represents the core of our protocol definitions, under which you will find Main Message Types in "services" and Nested Messages in "types".

 ## Main Message Types